-Dr. Moran Bodas.
-Researcher & scientist at the Department of Emergency & Disaster Management, School of Public Health, Tel Aviv University.
+Dr. Moran Bodas - researcher and scientist at the Department of Emergency & Disaster Management, School of Public Health, Tel Aviv University.

-I have ample administrative experience stretching all the way back to my military service, through my positions in the private and public sectors, The Gertner Institute, and currently at Tel-Aviv University.
-I headed a research center, lead and participated in administrative bodies to prepare for local and national drills, organized various activities, events and conferences, and composed various policy papers.
-I took part in numerous think tanks, round tables, simulation exercises, national drills, and gained experience in facilitating and conducting thinking processes that result in policy change.
+I have ample administrative experience stretching back to my military service through my positions in the private and public sectors, the Gertner Institute, and currently at Tel-Aviv University.
+I headed a research center, led and participated in administrative bodies to prepare for local and national drills, organized various activities, events, and conferences, and composed different policy papers.
+I participated in numerous think tanks, round tables, simulation exercises, and national drills and gained experience facilitating and conducting thinking processes resulting in policy change.

-As a researcher, my interest and main focus revolve around the topics of disaster psychology, public health, disaster management, trauma, and emergency medicine.
-I am keen on deciphering the psychosocial determinants of preparedness behavior and develop newer and more refined behavioral models that could explain why disaster risk communication falls short of achieving its goal of promoting public readiness to emergencies.
+As a researcher, my interest and main focus revolve around disaster psychology, public health, disaster management, trauma, and emergency medicine.
+I am keen on deciphering the psychosocial determinants of preparedness behavior and developing newer and more refined behavioral models that could explain why disaster risk communication falls short of achieving its goal of promoting public readiness for emergencies.

 I teach in the multi-disciplinary program for emergency and disaster management at Tel-Aviv University.
 The courses I cover include Introduction to Disaster Management, Disaster Psychology, CBRN Disasters, Scientific Writing, Thesis Seminar, and Final Project Seminar.

-In addition, I serve as faculty of the European Master's in Disaster Medicine (EMDM) by Università del Piemonte Orientale (Italy) and the Vrej University (Belgium).
+In addition, I serve as faculty of the European Master's in Disaster Medicine (EMDM) at Università del Piemonte Orientale (Italy) and the Vrej University (Belgium).

 In 2018, I performed my post-doctoral fellowship at The Research Center in Emergency and Disaster Medicine (CRIMEDIM) in Novara, Italy.
 My research there focused on the Italian population's preparedness for earthquakes.